 Be aware that this project is a bit time consuming and labor-intensive.
 It requires a full five hours or so of work, spaced out over an even longer period to provide that time needed for the individual layers to cure.
 And it is a little messy.
 One step involves sanding down (or "knocking down") the rough layer of decorative chips after they have dried.

-- It's a real surface.
-As mentioned, you are applying a new surface of solid materials--those decorative chips.
+You are applying a new surface of solid materials: those decorative chips.
 So it's less apt to scratch through than a paint job would be.

 The chips help you achieve a stone-like look.
 You can't do that with paint.
 The kit instructions are easy to follow.
 Everything is explained (even how to measure the square footage of your countertop) and nothing is left to chance.

 It's a daunting time commitment.
 The task alone requires no less than 5 hours and 20 minutes, judging by the instructions' estimates.
 This doesn't include time-intensive prep time needed to tape around obstructions, such as a cooktop or sink.